s55ma/granzscientific-geiger-counter-APRS/README.md

 ```
 ![alt text](https://i.imgur.com/05xyMjX.png)

 6. This is optionally, non APRS related.
 You can install Munin monitoring tool and install radiation plugin.
 It will plot daily, weekly, monthly and yearly graphs of the radiation.
-Installation and configuration of the Munin is beyond this project.
+Installation and configuration of the Munin is beyond the scope of this project.
 Get the plugin:

 ```
 cd /etc/munin/plugins/